 Recognition of the new siting of the club led to a name change to Bristol and Gloucestershire Gliding Club in 1969.

-The records of the club's gliders, trophy winners, officers and subscriptions have been collected by the history section in spreadsheets (You may require MS Excel or LibreOffice).
-Please feel contact the webmasters if you can fill any gaps
+The records of the club's gliders, private aircraft, trophy winners, officers and subscriptions have been collected by the history section in spreadsheets (You may require MS Excel or LibreOffice).
+Please contact the webmasters if you can fill any gaps

 The PDF files below can be viewed using Adobe Acrobat Reader ; Please note that these files are up to around 3 Mb.